 Rapid growth followed and prompted the construction of the Community Center, completed in 1974, adjacent to the Church.
-The Church of Saints Peter and Paul was consecrated on November 19, 1978 by Archbishop Iakovos.
+The sanctuary was consecrated on November 19, 1978 by Archbishop Iakovos.

 Using English in the Divine Liturgy has been a consistent hallmark for meeting the needs of parish families.
 A strong Church School program from the parish beginnings continues to the present and in the 1980s our parish evolved to include a strong focus on Youth Programs and associated staff leadership.
 Over the years many ministries were added with strong lay leadership including Cancer Support, Divorce Rebuilders.